microsoft/botframework-solutions/docs/_docs/virtual-assistant/tutorials/customize-assistant/csharp/5-next-steps.md

 ## Next steps

-Now that you've learned learned how to personalize a Virtual Assistant, try one of these tutorials:
+Now that you've learned how to personalize a Virtual Assistant, try one of these tutorials:

 <div class="card-deck">
     <a href="{{site.baseurl}}/skills/tutorials/create-skill/csharp/1-intro/" class="card">